cdapio/cdap/cdap-docs/admin-manual/source/installation/mapr.rst

   $ id cdap
   uid=503(cdap) gid=504(cdap) groups=504(cdap)

 *Note:* The values returned by ``id cdap`` may differ from these shown depending on your system.

+When installing CDAP on an edge node, the ``cdap`` system user is only created locally.
+As Hadoop resolves users at the NameNode, the ``cdap`` user must also be added there, or name resolution for the user will fail.

 See the MapR documentation (`Common Users
 <http://maprdocs.mapr.com/home/AdvancedInstallation/PreparingEachNode-connectivity.html>`__)
 for more information.